Osceola Public Library Community Needs Response Plan

 Internal Strengths

-We offer a wide collection of materials including periodicals, books in regular and large print, cake pans, DVDs, CDs, audio books, graphic novels, history items, Overdrive, and various databases through NebraskAccess.
+• We offer a wide collection of materials including periodicals, books in regular and large print, cake pans, DVDs, CDs, audio books, graphic novels, history items, Overdrive, county-wide digitized newspapers, and various databases through NebraskAccess.

-The library offers a children’s story hour and a summer reading program.
+• The library offers a children’s story hour and summer reading programs for children, teens, and adults.

 Internal Weaknesses

-The library is below our peer group average in local income, open hours, expenditure on staff, turnover rate, and attendance per capita to programs.
+• The library is below our peer group average in open hours, expenditures on staff, annual circulation of items, turnover rate, and attendance per capita to programs.

 External Opportunities

-The local community action group will promote businesses.
+• The local community action group will promote and work with businesses.

 External Threats